selwynpolit/d9book/book/development.md

 ```

-To use the above localstack service just specify the ports and endpoints you wish to use locally.
+To use the above localstack service specify the ports and endpoints you wish to use locally.
 The examples below are the defaults (no changes needed).
 I would change the s3 bucket name, everything else can be defaults.

 ```